 Upon acceptance and filing by the Clerk's Office, all documents electronically filed will be converted to Portable Document Format (.pdf) in compliance with standards set forth in sections 1-504 and 1-506 of the Arizona Code of Judicial Administration.
 The Court may require a participant to produce the original of a scanned exhibit that has been filed electronically by the participant.

 (b) Hyperlinks, Bookmarks, and Other Electronic Navigational Aids

 Electronically filed documents may include hyperlinks, bookmarks and other electronic navigational aids for the convenience of the judge assigned to the case.
 A hyperlink is not itself a part of the filed document.
 Each hyperlink must contain a text reference to the target of the link.
 As an example, the electronically filed document may contain a reference like "A.R.S.
 13-602" and hyperlink that text to the URL http://www.azleg.state.az.us/FormatDocument.asp?inDoc=/ars/13/00602.htm&Title=13&DocType=ARS.
-The foregoing notwithstanding, hyperlinks are not part of the official court record and will not be preserved in electronically filed documents submitted and stored on the Clerk's electronic document management system.
+The foregoing notwithstanding, hyperlinks are not part of the official court record and may not be preserved in electronically filed documents submitted and stored on the Clerk's electronic document management system.

 2.04 User ID and Electronic Signatures

 The Superior Court-hosted efiling system shall register users and provide each with a personally selected user name (ID) and password.
 The user